senaite/senaite.core/bika/lims/tests/doctests/API_analysis.rst

 API Analysis
 ============

-Th> api_analysis provides single functions for single purposes especifically related with analyses.
+The api_analysis provides single functions for single purposes especifically related with analyses.

 Running this test from the buildout directory::